stsiwo/e-commerce-starter-kits/mental-note.md

       - test is the key to make our development effcient and generate long-term benefits (e.g., maintanability).

+## Skills

+   - comes up with as less-effort & effecient solution as you can.
+      - esp, when you update an existing web app, you need to comes up with the solution wihtout modify the internal architecture and following the architecture.

 ## Design Carefully

   - design carefully based on the following rules: